AltBeacon/android-beacon-library/apps.md

 </style>
 <h1>Android Beacon Library Apps</h1>

 <p>Over 4000 mobile applications use the Android Beacon Library<sup>1</sup>, including some of the world's biggest brands.
-These apps run on over 130 million mobile devices.<sup>2</sup>  Below is just a sample of these
+These apps have over 150 million installations.<sup>2</sup>  Below is just a sample of these
 apps.</p>

 <h2>Retail</h2>